 So what should managers do then?
 Trust is essential.
-Managers have to trust their employees and teams more but they also have to have the proper metrics in place that they comprehend whether information is flowing in the company.
+Managers have to trust their employees and teams more but they also have to have the proper metrics in place that they comprehend whether information is flowing in the company to avoid organizational silos.
 "Trust but verify" ("Доверяй, но проверяй") was a proverb used in the Cold War about nuclear disarmament between the US and the Soviet Union, but it could be used for more mundane collaboration as well.

 People and their interactions with each other are the biggest challenge to remote work according to a Fortune/Adobe survey, much more than hardware or tech tools.
 More often than not, problems arise from people feeling they 1. have no agency, 2. don't feel trusted, or 3. are overworked.
 This is especially critical for startups and growth companies when critical people leave due to frustration.

-Ways for managers to reignite trust and improve collaboration in remote teams
+Ways for managers to Build trust and improve collaboration in remote teams

 The ingredients to successful collaboration revolve around getting a chain reaction ignited between people, trust, and the flow of information.